Global Ocean Trash Removal & Cleanup Project

 International Ecological Restoration Program

-OVER 5 TRILLION PIECES OF PLASTIC CURRENTLY LITTER THE OCEAN
+OVER 5 TRILLION PIECES OF PLASTIC CURRENTLY LITTER THE OCEANS

 Trash accumulates in 5 ocean garbage patches, the largest one being the Great Pacific Garbage Patch, located between Hawaii and California.
 If left to circulate, the plastic will impact our ecosystems, health and economies.
 Solving it requires a combination of closing the source, and cleaning up what has already accumulated in the ocean.